mehrnoosh-hk/dottAssignment/readMe.md

 ## Improvements
 - [ ] Add a feature to ask the user for output destination.
 - [ ] Add some test cases to improve the test coverage.
 At this moment test coverage is about 83%
+- [ ] Add a feature to ask user for test file configuration at beginning of the app.